 The first type and the most used of figurative language in the data was hyperbole.
 Hyperbole has been included by Bruno Mars in his three songs differently.
-Hyperbole is only found in his
+Hyperbole is only found in his "Grenade" song, while it has never been found in other two songs - "Long distance" and "Talking to the moon".
+There were seven data that are included in the hyperbola found in "Grenade" song.
+Those hyperboles in the data are:

-(Data 1) I'd catch grenade
+- (Data 1) I'd catch grenade for ya

-for ya
+- (Data 2) Throw my hand on a blade for ya

-(Data 2) Throw my hand on a blade for ya
+- (Data 3) I'd jump in front of a train for ya

-(Data 3) I'd jump in front of a
+- (Data 4) You know I'd anything for ya

-train for ya
+- (Data 5) I would go through all this pain

-(Data 4) You know I'd
+- (Data 6) Take a bullet straight through my brain

-anything for ya
+- (Data 7) Yes, I would die for you, baby.